 FamilySearch.org, citing GS film 1030772 of Ohio marriages, [FamilySearch_Record].

-Ebenezer Tucker, History of Randolph County, Indiana: with illustrations and biographical, (1889), page 439
+Ebenezer Tucker, History of Randolph County, Indiana: With Illustrations and Biographical Sketches (Chicago: Kingman, 1882), 439, [Google Book].

 Darke County Deeds, [Link].

 John L. Smith and Lee L. Driver, Past and Present of Randolph County Indiana (Indianapolis: A. W. Bowen, 1914), 738, [Internet Archive].

 US census, 1870, Reel 1194, Image 487, family 315, [Internet Archive].